 Then, we partner with university offices and student groups to build a grass-roots voter turnout campaign.
 This campaign leverages both traditional and social media to raise awareness about the importance of voting in an election and helps students understand the Voter ID requirements to vote on their campus.

-Across our 11 campuses, this operation has registered over 1,700 new students voters.
-We have also reached over 10,000 students with high-quality, in-person mobilizations.
+Across 15 campuses, this operation has registered over 3,900 new student voters.
+We have also reached over 60,000 students with high-quality, in-person mobilizations.